How To Open A Dvd Drive in A Laptop

 Update your computer's BIOS with the most recent version.

-The BIOS should be updated as part of your regular update cycle, according to Dell.
-The update includes feature improvements or changes that will help keep your system software current and compatible with other system modules (hardware, firmware, drivers, and software), as well as offering security updates and improved stability.
+According to Dell, the BIOS should be updated as part of your regular update cycle.
+The update includes feature improvements or changes that will help keep your system software current and compatible with other system modules (hardware, firmware, drivers, and software) and offer security updates and improved stability.
 This is similar to the operating system and driver revisions.

 For additional information, see the Dell knowledgebase article How to upgrade your System BIOS within Windows.